Manufacturer profile

 Bosch Specifications Explained

 Raw numbers only tell part of the story.
-Here is a plain-language explanation of what each specification means for the Bosch robot — and what it means for you as a buyer or researcher.
+Here is a plain-language explanation of what each specification means for the Bosch robots — and what it means for you as a buyer or researcher.

 VISIMOW18V-100